 Regardless of the size of your business, you can easily open a business account and start managing all your finances in one place.
 As wamo is not a regular bank, the platform is more flexible and brings additional features that are tailored to meet business requirements at a quick pace.
 At the same time, you can get instant debit cards, virtual cards, multi-currency accounts and payment codes.

 If you're running an international business in Malta as a non-resident, it's important to make sure your financial solutions are safeguarded and work transparently.
-With a well-drawn set of legal operations and transparent transactions, wamo could be a great solution for you to run a business internationally without the hassles of dealing with the long processing time and high penalty charges that can come with using more traditional banks.
+With a well-drawn set of legal operations and transparent transactions, wamo could be a great solution for you to run a business internationally without the hassles of dealing with the long processing time and high penalty charges that can come with using more traditional institutions.